-The primary function of the stormwater drain system is to convey the peak flows generated by storm events and to prevent damage to infrastructure, private properties, and natural systems and receiving waters.
+The primary function of the stormwater drain system is to convey the peak flows generated by storm events is to prevent damage to infrastructure and private properties.
 The current stormwater drain criteria, effective for projects constructed in 2016 and later, considers:

-- Rainfall depths based on Minneapolis-based Atlas 14 precipitation with MSE3 rainfall distribution. - Pipes sized to convey the peak flows generated by a 10-year rainfall event.
+- Rainfall depths based on Minneapolis-based Atlas 14 precipitation with MSE3 rainfall distribution. - Pipes sized to convey the peak flows generated by a 10-year rainfall event. - The 10-year, 24-hour rainfall event cannot result in water ponding or flooding on streets. - A 100-year, 24-hour rainfall event may result in water ponding or flooding but cannot result in flooding of an occupied structure.

 The hydraulic capacity criteria for the City's stormwater drains has changed since the 1930s, evolving from 2-year to 5-year to 10-year rainfall events, and from 1-hour to 24-hour rainfall durations.
 As a result, segments of the system have insufficient capacity and experience pressurization and/or surface floods during relatively small rainfall events.
 Over time, the City has corrected some of the most severe of these problems through the Flood Mitigation Program.
-Further improvements will be prioritized to balance all integrated system needs.

-The City is developing models of the stormwater drain system city-wide that when complete, will be used to assess capacity, discharge rates, and runoff volumes generated in each of the 406 unique stormwater pipeshed areas.
-These models will be used to identify capacity problems, prioritize flood improvements, and evaluate water quality improvement opportunities.
+The City has developed a city-wide model of the stormwater drain system that is complete as of late 2017.
+The models will be used to assess capacity, discharge rates, and runoff volumes generated in each of the 406 unique stormwater pipeshed areas in 2018.
+This model will be used to identify capacity problems, prioritize flood improvements, and evaluate water quality improvement opportunities.
 Figure 4.12 shows the differentiation of the hydraulic and hydrologic (H&H) models that have been developed.

-Once these models are complete, the City will identify the remaining areas of known flooding to determine the need for additional stormwater conveyance capacity or storage capacity.
+Once this assessment is complete, the City will identify the remaining areas of known flooding to determine the need for additional stormwater conveyance capacity or storage capacity.

-The City of Minneapolis Stormwater and Sanitary Sewer Guide contains hydrologic, hydraulic, and water quality input parameters recommended for all models used a part of private development or redevelopment in the City.
+The City of Minneapolis Stormwater and Sanitary Sewer Guide contains hydrologic, hydraulic, and water quality input parameters recommended for all models developed for the City.